Blazing Chrome Review: An In(contra)vertible Classic

 In no small way is Blazing Chrome a phenomenal homage to run n' guns like Metal Slug, Gunstar Heroes, and most obvious to literally anyone familiar with the genre, Contra.
 Specifically, I'm talking the incredible Contra III: The Alien Wars.
-Of course.

 In almost every sense it's more than a tribute: it is the best Contra title to release in years.
 Change the name to Contra: Blazing Chrome and you'd never know this wasn't a triumphant return to form by Konami.

 But it's not.
 Blazing Chrome is developed by JoyMasher, the same team also responsible for the awesome Oniken, and the one that's developing what amounts to a Ninja Gaiden 3 successor in Moon Rider.